MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AvailabilityConfig.md

 Get-AvailabilityConfig
 ```

-In on-premises Exchange, this example returns the accounts that are trusted in the cross-forest sharing of free/busy information.
+In on-premises Exchange, this example returns the accounts that are trusted in the cross-forest shared of free/busy information.

 In Exchange Online, this examples returns the tenant IDs that free/busy information is being shared with.

 ## PARAMETERS

 ### -Identity
 This parameter is unnecessary.
-Each organization has only one availability config object named Availability Configuration.
+Each organization has only one availability configuration object named Availability Configuration.

 ```yaml
 Type: OrganizationIdParameter